 Time Allotment/Structure

-Free play is important, but a child who is left to his own devises for most of the day is likely to find trouble to get into.
+Free play is important, but a child who is left to his own devices for most of the day is likely to find trouble to get into.
 Find the right balance of free play vs. structured play in your day.

 Follow Through